Best Time to Visit France

 The best time to visit northern France is in the late spring (end of April and May) and summer (June to mid-September).
 Average high temperatures in late spring are in the 60 degrees Fahrenheit.
 During summertime (mid-June through mid-September), high temperatures are in the mid-70 degrees Fahrenheit.

-The gardens of northern France are especially picturesque during springtime, and this time of year is wonderful for taking leisurely walks.
-The warmer weather of summer brings people out to the outdoor cafés in Lille and the canal-side restaurant terraces in Strasbourg and Colmar as summertime gives the cities a special atmosphere.
+The gardens of northern France are especially picturesque during springtime, and this time of year is wonderful for taking leisurely walks in Paris.

 Best Time to Visit Paris